Choose the Right Visitor Type and Subcontractor Company

 -

-Some documents are tied to the company doing the work.
+Some safety documents and permits are tied to the company doing the work.

 -

-Choosing the correct company helps ensure your sign-offs and records are filed the right way.
+Choosing the correct company helps ensure your document sign-offs and records are filed the right way.

 How to choose the right Visitor Type: Use these guidelines (your jobsite may be different — always follow your site team’s instructions)